Faculty and Staff Directory

 College of Arts and Sciences

 Professor Augustine earned her doctoral degree from the University of Texas in Austin (2011), where she received training in social demography, family, education, and life course and human development.
 After completing her degree, she was a postdoctoral research associate at Rice University, where she acquired additional training in population health.
 Her first academic position was as an Assistant Professor at the University of Houston (2012-2014).
 In 2014, she joined the University of South Carolina.
-She currently is an Associate Professor in the Department of Sociology at USC, the Undergraduate Program Director, and a member of CHIP (Carolina Consortium on Health, Inequalities, and Populations).
+She currently is an Associate Professor in the Department of Sociology at USC and a member of CHIP (Carolina Consortium on Health, Inequalities, and Populations).
 She also currently serves as a Council Member for the ASA Section on Children and Youth, an Editorial Board member for Social Currents, and is the Peter and Bonnie McCausland Fellow of Sociology at USC.

 Substantive research interests: family and gender; education; social demography; life course and human development; population health; and inequality and stratification; as well as social policy, time use, and longitudinal research methods and methods of causal interest.

 Department cluster: Population and Health; Inequalities and Institutions.

 Research overview: Dr. Augustine’s research is aimed at describing and understanding inequalities in family life, with a particular focus on social class and gender.
 In doing so, she tends to focus on the various life course (e.g., timing of educational completion; health trajectories), demographic (e.g., marital and work status), and social psychological (e.g., role expectations, self-efficacy) aspects of mothers’ lives, and their connection to their and their children’s wellbeing.
 She studies wellbeing broadly, examining aspects of time-use, human capital, and health.